NrgXnat/xnat-docker-compose/README.md

 7. First XNAT Site Setup

-Your XNAT will soon be available at http://localhost or https://your.xnat.org if your server has a domain.
+Your XNAT will soon be available at http://localhost or https://your.xnat.org if your server has a domain name.

 After logging in with credentials admin/admin (username/password resp.) the setup page is displayed.
 You can usually accept the defaults.